abrandenberger/random-trees/description.md

 3. Motzkin trees (where every node has \\(\leq 2\\) children whose order is significant) correspond to the distribution \\(p_0 = p_1 = p_2 = 1/3\\),
 4. Planted plane trees correspond to \\(\xi = \mathrm{Geometric}(1/2)\\).

-This project illustrates several definitions introduced in the paper [*Root Estimation in Galton-Watson Trees*](#brandenberger) by [Anna Brandenberger](https://abrandenberger.github.io), [Marcel Goh](https://marcelgoh.github.io/) and [Luc Devroye](http://luc.devroye.org/), which determines the maximum-likelihood estimator for the root of a free tree when the underlying tree is a conditional Galton-Watson tree.
+This project illustrates several definitions introduced in the paper [*Root Estimation in Galton-Watson Trees*](#brandenberger) by [Anna Brandenberger](https://abrandenberger.github.io), [Luc Devroye](http://luc.devroye.org/) and [Marcel Goh](https://marcelgoh.github.io/), which determines the maximum-likelihood estimator for the root of a free tree when the underlying tree is a conditional Galton-Watson tree.

 A _free tree_ is simply a connected acyclic graph.
 A normal rooted tree, in which all the edges have a parent-child direction, can be converted to a free tree by forgetting all these directions.